MewsSystems/gitbook-connector-api/operations/services.md

 Returns prices of a rate in the specified interval.
 Note that response contains prices for all time units that the specified interval intersects.
 So e.g. interval `1st Jan 00:00 - 1st Jan 00:00` will result in one price for `1st Jan`.
 Interval `1st Jan 00:00 - 2nd Jan 00:00` will result in two prices for `1st Jan` and `2nd Jan`.
 Other time part of interval than [time unit start](#time-unit) is not supported.
 [Time unit interval length restrictions](#time-unit-interval-length-restrictions) applies.

+The price in the response is dependent on the enterprise's [pricing](configuration.md#pricing) setting.
+If the enterprise is set in a Gross pricing environment, then the price returned is the gross price (inclusive of tax).
+If the enterprise is set in a Net pricing environment, the price returned is the net price (excluding tax).

 ### Request

 `[PlatformAddress]/api/connector/v1/rates/getPricing`